mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-cassandra/index.md

 ### Updating Parameters

-Parameters can be updated via arguements to the KUDO CLI.
+Parameters can be updated using arguments to the KUDO CLI.

 **Example**: Increasing Cassandra node counts
 - Increase the number of nodes via the KUDO CLI: